empowerthedao/compound-aragon-app/compound-protocol/README.md

 ```
 $ truffle compile
 ```
-- Delete the `compound-protocol/contracts/test` directory (as it prevents re-deployment of the Compound protocol using the instructions above)
+- Delete the `compound-protocol/contracts/test` directory (as it can prevent re-deployment of the Compound protocol using the instructions above)
 - Execute the basicUsage script:
 ```
 $ truffle exec aragon-app-scripts/basicUsage.js